 Are you still writing your to-do list down on a legal pad?
 Even worse, does your office look like a tie-dyed mess of brightly colored Post-it notes reminding you of upcoming appointments and to-dos?
 It’s time to step into the era of digitization, starting with your task list!
-That is a bold statement but you need to go digital with your task list to be the most efficient and effective.
+That is a bold statement but you must go digital with your task list to be the most efficient and effective.
 It’s essential!
 Unless you’re obsessed with the old school method and could care less about improving your productivity, take advantage of current technology and reap the many benefits of going digital!

 When your tasks are on paper they tend to multiply rapidly and find homes in random places.
 A sticky note on your computer screen.
 A jotted memo on the back of a client file.
 A reminder on a paper napkin from a lunch meeting.
 By having your task list digitized, you are able to capture all of your tasks and reminders in one convenient, centralized location.
 It’s like a one-stop shop for all of your to-dos and reminders.

 How would you feel if you misplaced or lost the notebook you wrote down all of your tasks inside?
 Would you freak out?
 That’s a given.
 You would also likely struggle to remember your tasks.
 What if you couldn’t find the contact information of a prospective client you were supposed to call that you had written down?
 There went that potential business.
 This exact scenario happened to one of my clients last week.
 She lost several hours looking for a phone number on a note she misplaced.
 Don’t let that be you!
 If you go digital and activate the appropriate settings, your task list will be backed up online so you will never lose it.